-The work presented here would have been impossible without the technical support and help of the GTC staff Manuela Abril (Optical Scientist, and Contact person for MAAT), Kilian Henríquez-Hernández (Mechanical Engineer), Andreas Gerarts (Mechanical Engineer), Luis A. Rodríguez-García (Head of Engineering), Antonio Cabrera (Head of Astronomy), and Romano Corradi (Director).
-They have provided a detailed 3D space envelope study for MAAT, give all the relevant documentation on the optics and mechanics of OSIRIS.
-We must acknowledge their very efficient and instantaneous feedback over the last four months after our many requests and questions.
+The work presented here would have been impossible without the technical support and help of the GTC staff Manuela Abril (Optical Scientist and Contact person for MAAT), Kilian Henríquez-Hernández (Mechanical Engineer), Andreas Gerarts (Mechanical Engineer), Luis A. Rodríguez-García (Head of Engineering), Antonio Cabrera (Head of Astronomy), and Romano Corradi (Director).
+They have provided a detailed 3D space envelope study for MAAT and all the relevant documentation on the optics and mechanics of OSIRIS.
+We are grateful to Manuela Abril for their very efficient and instantaneous feedback over the last four months after our many requests and questions.
 Furthermore, their effort included 3D printed relevant pieces to test the envelope of MAAT inside OSIRIS.
 Proper credit to their work has been included in the main text and relevant figures.